cllopes/reactathon/material/1_es6/9_spread/spread.md

 In addition to spreading arrays the `...` operator also works on objects a similar manner:

-A common case is uses the `spread` operator to create a shallow clone on an object
+A common case is uses the `spread` operator to create a shallow clone on an object:

 ```javascript 1.8
 const obj1 = { foo: 'bar', x: 42 }